Shy Girl, Mob Rules, and the AI Detection Problem

 One of the most cited pieces of 'evidence' in this whole saga is the claim that Shy Girl is 78 per cent AI-generated.
 That number has been repeated in headline after headline.
 But almost nobody is talking about where it came from or why.

-Max Spero is the founder and CEO of Pangram, an AI detection software company.
-After the Reddit post and the Frankie's Shelf video went viral in January 2026, Spero saw the online controversy, ran the book through his own product, and posted the results publicly on X. Nobody asked him to do it as far as I can see.
+It seems as though the founder and CEO of Pangram, an AI detection software company, saw the online controversy and ran the book through his own product before posting the results publicly on X. As far as I can see nobody asked him to do that.
 Not Hachette or the New York Times.
 So it appears as though he inserted himself and his commercial product into a delicate, trending story, then published the dramatic number.

 Why has the obvious conflict of interest gone so unquestioned?
 Or have I missed something?
-The 78 per cent figure has been treated as near-fact, when it's one output from one commercial tool wielded by someone with a direct financial stake in the outcome.
-That concerns me.
+The 78 per cent figure has been treated as near-fact, when it's one output from a commercial tool.
+And don’t get me wrong, we need these tools.
+It’s the confidence that concerns me, because I do not believe it’s possible to trust in these tools right now.

 Enter James Frey